Updated May 29th, 2020

 One of the challenges of our current reality is the pervasive condition we call Acceleritis™ wherein we feel we never have enough time to do all the things we feel we ought to do.

-Do you feel like you are always behind and have too much to do?
+Even now, in self-quarantine, do you feel like you are always behind and have too much to do?
 Do you speed up your actions to the point of increasing errors that require fixing (which then slows you down and makes you feel even more behind with no apparent hope of ever catching up)?

 You are not alone!
 We have a natural drive for closure, and the seeming impossibility of ever reaching closure on everything the mind desires closure on makes us uneasy at most times — but we have gotten used to that feeling.